MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-deploy-qna.md

 ### The dialog file

 When you use the optional `--dialog` option, a dialog file will be generated for all language variations of each of your `.qna` files.

+> [!IMPORTANT]
+>
+> The `--schema` option is used in conjunction with the `--dialog` option.
+Including the `--schema` option will ensure that every dialog file created will have a reference to the projects root schema file.
+This schema file contains the schemas of all the components that are consumed by your bot.
+Every consumer of declarative files, including [Composer][composer], needs a schema file.
+If your project does not have a schema file you can generate one using the `dialog:merge` command.
+You will need to run this command before running the `luis:build` command.
+For additional information refer to the article on [Using declarative assets in adaptive dialogs][dialog-merge-command].

+The qnamaker:build dialog and schema parameters:

+- **dialog**.
+There are two valid values for the dialog option, multiLanguage and crosstrained.
+- **schema**.
+This take a relative path and filename pointing to the bots schema file.

  These files will be written to the directory specified in the `out` option.
 For example:

 ```
  ./rootDialog/RootDialog.qna.dialog <-- MultiLanguageRecognizer configured to use all of the languages